twinfoundation/tools/packages/nameof-transformer/README.md

-# GTSC Nameof TypeScript Transformer
+# TWIN Nameof TypeScript Transformer

 This transformer is used to convert class/type/property names to embedded strings, so that they are available to the code at runtime.